SaeedRahmani/mpc__iv_course/README.md

 The implemented MPC controller uses:
 - A kinematic bicycle model for vehicle dynamics
-- Linearization at the operating point for efficient optimization
+- Linearization of the bicycle model for efficient optimization
 - Iterative optimization to handle nonlinearities
 - CVXPY with the CLARABEL solver for solving the optimization problem (check what is the effect of solver on the performance)